riha/riha.github.io/_posts/2015-03-31-build-and-generate-environment-specific-binding-files-for-biztalk-server-using-team-foundation-build-services.md

 is often used to transform app.config and web.config files between different versions and environments – but it will of course work on any type of configuration file.
 Including BizTalk binding files!

-Next we'll create two environment specific config files that only contains the values that differs between the template and the values that specific for test and production.
+So for each environment we'll then create an environment specific config file that only contains the values that differs between the template and the values for that environment.
 We use the Web.config Transformation Syntax to match the nodes and values that we like to update in the template.

 Below is the Test environment specific file matching the send port and replacing the value with the value specific for Test.
 <script src="https://gist.github.com/riha/9f9fb0d2ca57502bd6f5.js"></script>